mott-lab/ReVoicer/README.md

 assigned.
 Failures leave the note pending; each note also has its own **Clean** button.

+## Privacy Mode

+Some venues forbid sending submission content to an LLM.
+The **Privacy Mode** toggle (Settings → Text Processing) guarantees that no paper content ever appears in an LLM prompt — no document text, no surrounding page context, no highlighted passages, no bibliography strings from the PDF.
+Prompts carry only your own words: transcripts and typed comments, reflections, pasted rubric text, the style guide, review instructions, and your personal `.bib` reference library.
+Enforcement happens where prompts are assembled, not just in the UI.

+Still works while it's on: annotation cleanup and tagging (including reference substitution from your library), reflections, review drafting from your notes, Check Review, rubric tools, the style guide, and the By Theme view (grouped from your comments alone).
+What changes:

+- **Ask is disabled** — its prompt is the manuscript itself, so there is no degraded version.
+The Ask buttons disappear and any request is refused.
+- New notes get **no paper-section inference** (it would be an ungrounded guess without the passage); re-cleaning an older note keeps its previously assigned section.
+- Generated reviews **cannot quote or verify against the manuscript** — the model is instructed to write only from your annotations and reflections.

+Two boundaries to be aware of: speech still goes to your configured transcription provider (it is your own words — use Local Whisper or Vosk to keep audio on-machine), and citation lookup still queries Semantic Scholar/OpenAlex with reference strings from the PDF (only its LLM parsing step is skipped) — those are web APIs, not LLMs.
+Highlights are
+unaffected: the selected text stays stored locally, it just never leaves in a prompt.

 ## Settings (`File → Settings…`, `Ctrl/Cmd+,`)

 Five tabs.
 Text and speech are configured independently; the review